Jonas Lund: Flip City (2014)

 In 2014 Lund created a painting series called Flip City that was first exhibited at Steve Turner in Los Angeles.
-Each of the forty painting had a GPS trackers attached to the back that shared its current location once a day to the Flip City website.
+Each of the forty paintings had GPS trackers attached to the back that shared its current location once a day to the Flip City website.
 The work aimed to explore the manipulative nature of the art market, in particular the habit of a group of collectors to quickly sell and resell artworks for increased profits, typically referred to as 'flipping'.